 Approximate Study Cost for Non-EU Nationals in Belgium

-Non-EU nationals have to pay tuition fee, registration fee, visa fee and many such expenses.
-On average to study a post graduate program in Belgium a student can expect to pay 1000 Euros to 4000 Euros a year.
-The tuition fee can be cheaper and higher depending on the study program you have chosen.
-The public institutions charge much lower tuition fees than private institutions.
+Non-EU nationals must pay tuition fees, registration fees, visa fees and many other fees.
+On average, a post graduate student in Belgium can expect to pay between 1000 and 4000 euros per year for a post graduate program.
+Tuition fees can be lower and higher depending on your study program.
+Public institutions charge much lower fees than private institutions.

 Living Expenses in Belgium for International Students

-Belgium is not an expensive country but as a foreign student residing in a distant land maintaining a monthly budget is necessary for avoiding debt.
-Living costs are directly related to a person’s lifestyle and spending habits.
-Similar to any other country the living cost in the urban cities of Belgium is much higher than the rural areas.
-But part time jobs are accessible in urban cities mainly.
-Consequently, international students belonging to any nationality who are studying abroad in Belgium are mostly resided in urban cities such as Brussels, Antwerp, Ghent, Leuven and Liege.
-An international students enrolled in a full time study program at post graduate level can work for 20 hours a week to earn an additional amount to bear his/her living expenses.
-On average the per month living costs as an international student living in the different cities of Belgium can be estimated as follows:
+Belgium is not a very expensive country, as a foreign student living in a faraway country, maintaining a budget is essential to avoid debt.
+Living expenses are directly linked to a person’s lifestyle and spending patterns.
+As in any country, the living costs are much higher in the urban cities in Belgium than in the rural areas.
+However, part time jobs are mainly available in urban cities.
+As a result, international students of any nationality studying abroad in Belgium mostly live in urban cities like Brussels, antwerp, ghent, leuven and liege.
+An international student enrolled in a full-time study program at post-graduate level can work 20 hours per week to earn an extra amount to cover his/her living costs.
+On average, the per month living expenses of international students living in different cities in Belgium can be estimated as follows.

 Accommodation Expenses

-The charges of accommodation naturally depend upon the locality and city you decide to live in Belgium.
-Mostly international students prefer to reside in university halls as it the least expensive and most facilitating option.
-University halls and dormitories are available in all major university cities of Belgium.
-Students who can afford private apartments and flats can expect to pay higher rent than university halls.
-The monthly rent of different types of accommodations for internationals students in Belgium is follows:
+The cost of accommodation depends on the location and city you choose to stay in Belgium.
+The majority of international students choose to stay in university halls because it is the cheapest and most convenient choice.
+University halls or dormitories can be found in all the major university cities in Belgium.
+Private apartments and flats are more expensive than university halls, so students who can afford it will pay higher rent.
+The monthly cost of various types of accommodation for international students in Belgium are as follows:

 University Halls and Dormitories: On average on campus room or dorm room can be rented in 200 to 400 Euros per month based on available facilities and bills.